 100 years ago:

 …there was no space travel, not even close to that.
 There was not a single satellite and no ISS space station.
-In fact, in 1914 (just 101 years ago) the first passenger plane with 16 people did it’s first successful test flight.
+In fact, in 1914 (just a little over 100 years ago) the first passenger plane with 16 people did it’s first successful test flight.
 So much about aviation.

 Since then, we not only put about 2300 satellites in space, but we also landed on the moon and put robots on Mars.
 Crazy!